KalinIvanov-l/playground/k8s/notes/03-initContainers.md

 But at times you may want to run a process that runs to completion in a container.
 For example, a process that pulls a code or binary from a repository that will be used by the main web application.
 That is a task that will be run only one time when the pod is first created.
 Or a process that waits for an external service or database to be up before the actual application starts.
-That's where initContainers comes in.
+That's where initContainers come in.

 An initContainer is configured in a pod like all other containers, except that it is specified inside an initContainers section, like this: